 There are examples of Dragon Fruit plants that have climbed up on tree limbs high above the ground, their aerial roots over time growing down 6 m (20 ft) or more to form a curtain of spaghetti-like strands, creating an unusual and spectacular botanical display.

-Grows naturally and produces fair to good quality fruit in dry to humid subtropical and tropical lowland climates, generally frost-free areas with annual lows of 13 to 25 °C, annual highs of 22 to 35 °C, annual rainfall of 500 to 3500 mm and a dry season of 3 to 7 months, extending to 12 months with irrigation.
+Grows naturally and produces fair to good quality fruit in dry to humid subtropical and tropical lowland climates, generally frost-free areas with annual lows of 13 to 25 °C, annual highs of 22 to 35 °C, annual rainfall of 500 to 3500 mm and a dry season of 7 months or less, extending to 12 months with irrigation.

 Although the plant will also grow in wetter climates with no dry season, there is a high risk of flower drop and fruit rot due to excessive humidity.